 During the 18th century, the Ottoman Empire had increased trade relations with foreign countries and this sweet started to be known as Turkish delight because spelling Rahat ul-hukum was not easy for the foreign merchants who are importing this sweet to their countries.
 Since then, it has been known as Turkish delight.

-According to hearsay, there was a disorder in the Sultan’s harem and he knows how much his harem likes to eat dessert.
+According to hearsay, there was a disorder in Sultan’s harem and he knows how much his harem likes to eat dessert.
 For this reason, he ordered his private cook chefs to make a sweet treat that can easily be reachable whenever it is wanted by his harem members.
 As a result, it has been said that this is how Turkish delight has been found.

 What are the types of Turkish Delight?